 - Announced that Mathias Hofmann, Head of Global Supply Chain, would assume the additional position of Head of Manufacturing Operations, on an interim basis. - Announced its sponsorship and attendance at the 2022 Pebble Beach Concours d'Elegance taking place from August 18-21, 2022.
 FF's flagship FF 91 EV was available for demo rides and made a special appearance on the Concept Lawn on August 21, 2022. - Announced the FF 91 Futurist, the Ultimate Intelligent TechLuxury EV, was officially certified to have a robust rating of 381 miles of EV range from the EPA. - Announced that PricewaterhouseCoopers LLP ("PwC") notified Faraday Future Intelligent Electric Inc. (the "Company") that it would not stand for re-election as the Company's independent registered public accounting firm for the year ending December 31, 2022 and, effective August 23, 2022, was no longer the Company's independent registered public accounting firm. - Announced that a thorough independent external investigation found that allegations that certain directors were conspiring to pursue an unnecessary bankruptcy of the Company were without merit. - Announced an agreement relating to its governance dispute with FF Top.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations Recent Developments Recent Governance Developments" for more information. - Announced the resignation of Becky Roof, the Company's former Interim Chief Financial Officer, effective October 12, 2022.
 Ms. Roof's departure from the Company followed the successful completion of key milestones in the Company's SEC reporting and fundraising activities, and was not a result of any disagreement with the Company's former independent auditors or any member of Company management on any matter of accounting principles or practices, financial statement disclosure, or internal controls. - Appointed Yun Han as Chief Accounting Officer and Interim Chief Financial Officer, effective October 25, 2022.
 Ms. Yun Han was most recently Senior Vice President and Chief Accounting Officer of Romeo Power, Inc., and spent over 13 years with PwC.
-Ms. Yun Han is a Certified Public Accountant licensed in the State of California.
+Ms. Yun Han is a Certified Public Accountant licensed in the State of California. - Appointed Mazars USA LLP as the Company's independent registered public accounting firm as of and for the year ending December 31, 2022, effective as of October 28, 2022. - Announced the achievement of Production Milestone #6, completion of construction and equipment installation in final vehicle manufacturing areas at FF's Hanford, California manufacturing facility ("ieFactory California").

-- Appointed Mazars USA LLP as the Company's independent registered public accounting firm as of and for the year ending December 31, 2022, effective as of October 28, 2022. - Announced the achievement of Production Milestone #6, completion of construction and equipment installation in final vehicle manufacturing areas at FF's Hanford, California manufacturing facility ("ieFactory California"). - Announced the California Air Resources Board (CARB) has certified the FF 91 Futurist as a zero-emissions vehicle (ZEV).
-The ZEV program is part of CARB's Advanced Clean Cars package of coordinated standards that control smog-causing pollutants and greenhouse gas emissions of passenger vehicles in California. - Hosted a Global Investor Business Update meeting on December 15, 2022 announcing plans to start production of the FF 91 Futurist in March 2023 (subject to various management assumptions disclosed elsewhere in), financing progress and completion of product upgrades. - Announced that the FFIE Board of Directors has appointed FF China CEO Xuefeng ("XF") Chen as Global CEO of Faraday Future.
+- Announced the California Air Resources Board (CARB) has certified the FF 91 Futurist as a zero-emissions vehicle (ZEV).
+The ZEV program is part of CARB's Advanced Clean Cars package of coordinated standards that control smog-causing pollutants and greenhouse gas emissions of passenger vehicles in California. - Announced senior management changes as it continues to bolster its leadership team and ready the FF 91 Futurist for full-scale production: Matthias Aydt named Global Senior Vice President, Product Execution.
+Xiaoyang Ning to assume acting head of Business Development.
+Xiao Ma becomes acting head of Product and Mobility Ecosystem. - Hosted a Global Investor Business Update meeting on December 15, 2022 announcing plans to start production of the FF 91 Futurist in March 2023 (subject to various management assumptions disclosed elsewhere in), financing progress and completion of product upgrades. - Announced that the FFIE Board of Directors has appointed FF China CEO Xuefeng ("XF") Chen as Global CEO of Faraday Future.
 Mr. Chen replaced Carsten Breitfeld, who was removed as Global CEO by the FFIE Board of Directors following a comprehensive evaluation of the Company's performance since it went public in July 2021. - Announced the selection of Innovusion's Falcon LiDAR to power the FF 91's autonomous driving system.